 Transport Working Group

-Aligned with the objectives of LEDS GP, the TWG pays special attention to providing value to countries to:
+Aligned with the objectives of GCAP, the Transport Working Group pays special attention to providing value to countries to:

 - Assist in the implementation of low-carbon and resilient transport initiatives to address barriers and obstacles;

-- Support national-subnational coordination for the effective implementation of transport NDCs at the local level;
+- Support national-subnational coordination for the effective implementation of transport nationally determined contributions (NDCs) at the local level;

 - Improve the quality and ambition of NDCs, including transportation initiatives;